AlbertNugroho/AlbertNugroho/README.md

   - Paper pickup and collection system<br>
   - Level design and environment layout
   <br><br>
-  <strong>Impact:</strong> In just 4 days the team shipped a complete, tense horror loop — the AI behavior I built was the core mechanic that made the game genuinely scary rather than just atmospheric.
+  <strong>Impact:</strong> In just 4 days I shipped a complete, tense horror loop solo — the AI behavior I built was the core mechanic that made the game genuinely scary rather than just atmospheric.
   <br><br>
   <strong>What I learned:</strong> Working under a tight deadline taught me to prioritize the one mechanic that makes a game's core feeling land, instead of spreading effort thin across features.
 </td>